MY RESEARCH:

 Hannah Grunwald, PHD

-(Damon Runyon post doc at Harvard Medical School)
+(Damon Runyon post doc with Dr. Matt Harris at Harvard Medical School)

 Mai Tran, PHD

-(NRSA post doc at the University of Utah)
+(Post doc with Dr. Cole Trapnell at the University of Washington)

 We are a dynamic team of undergraduates, graduate students, postdocs, and technical staff united by our curiosity of organismal diversity.